GordStephen/notes/docs/misc/functional-programming-abstractions.md

 ### Monoid Laws

 ## Monads

+A monad encapsulates one or more values in a specific computational context that can be referenced or propogated through subsequent computations.

 ### Implemented Functions
 #### Bind
 Takes some monadic context, extracts the value(s), and applies those values to a function that returns some other value in a monadic context: